Jonathan González (footballer, born 1995)

-Jonathan David González Valencia (born 3 July 1995) is an Ecuadorian footballer commonly known as "Speedy Gonzalez" currently plays for Mushuc Runa in the Liga PRO Ecuador as a winger.
+Jonathan David González Valencia (3 July 1995 – 19 September 2025) was an Ecuadorian footballer, commonly known as "Speedy Gonzalez", who played in the Ecuadorian Serie A as a winger.

 Club career

-Independiente del Valle

-González is a youth exponent from Independiente del Valle.
+González was a youth exponent from Independiente del Valle.
 He made his debut for Independiente del Valle in Ecuadorian Serie A in 2011.

 International career

-González was called for Friendlies against United States and El Salvador on October 10 and 14th, 2014 respectively.
+González was called for Friendlies against United States and El Salvador on 10 and 14 October 2014 respectively.
 Gonzalez came in as a sub for Renato Ibarra and made his debut for Ecuador against the United States.

+Death

+González was fatally shot by an unidentified suspect in Esmeraldas Province, Ecuador on 19 September 2025, at the age of 30.
+The perpetrator was then surrounded by the National Police of Ecuador, as they have arrested the suspect and taken into custody with all charges of murder.